yggdrash/yggdrash-cli/README.md

 - transfer - Coin transfer
 - transferFrom - Coin transfer
 - getBalance - Account Balance Display
+- branch init - Create a seed file and a contract template
+- branch build - Build the created contract and create a branch file.
+- branch deploy - Deploy to node

 ## Usage
 ### Interactive use